 European Tax - VAT

-If your business is based in Europe or you are offering events to European customers, it is important to be aware of the Value-Added Tax (VAT), which applies to countries in the Europe Union.
+If your business is based in Europe or you are offering events to European customers, it is important to be aware of the Value-Added Tax (VAT), which applies to countries in the European Union.
 Other countries in the world have a similar tax, but it goes by different names and is dealt with somewhat differently.
 For general tax-related questions on Corsizio, see the help doc: Charging taxes on events.

 In this article